 • The Committee was also informed that for empanelment of hospitals, laboratories, and imaging Centres under CGHS, they have to be accreditated by NABH, NABL, and AERB respectively to ensure good quality health care services including medical and diagnostics services to CGHS beneficiaries.

-1) The application from the applicant hospital centre along with the relevant application fee will be received directly by QCI office.
+1) The application from the applicant hospital center along with the relevant application fee will be received directly by the QCI office.

 2) QCI will make recommendations in two categories in the following manner:

-- Recommended for continuation of CGHS empanelment / not recommended.
+- Recommended for the continuation of CGHS empanelment / not recommended.

-- QCI will display on its website www.nabh.co the recommendations.
-Pertaining to all application hospital / centre which are provisionally empanelled with CGHS.
+- QCI will display them on its website www.nabh.co the recommendations.
+Pertaining to all application hospital/center which is provisionally impaneled with CGHS.

-3) The validity period of inspection would be two year from date of inspection, if recommended.
+3) The validity period of inspection would be two years from the date of inspection if recommended.

-4) Non-NABH / Non-NABH, HCO , which fails to get inspected / recommended by QCI for continuation of empanelment shall be liable to be their performance bank guarantees would be forfeited.
+4) Non-NABH / Non-NABH, HCO, which fails to get inspected/recommended by QCI for the continuation of empanelment shall be liable to be their performance bank guarantees would be forfeited.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.